CIDARLAB/magelet/readme.md

-Dynamic Web Project for the MAGIC

-Contains the Servlets for running optMAGE Scripts - MAGELETS
+# Merlin Java Servlet for Tomcat

+## How it works

+The servlets list for specific URL patterns and either run optMAGE or Javamage

+This directory may be packaged as WAR file and places in the `/webapps` folder of a Tomcat sever to run

-optMAGE Scripts developed by Harris Wang at Harvard Wyss Institute
+> optMAGE Scripts developed by Harris Wang at Harvard Wyss Institute

-Magelet created by Samir Ahmed at Boston University CIDAR Laboratory

-Created Working Branch
+`CIDAR LAB 2012 - Samir Ahmed`